neekee2001/fyp-file-sharing-system/README.md

 ## Installation
-Set up the local environment by ensuring the following services have been installed.
+Build the local environment by ensuring the following services have been installed.

 ### MySQL Workbench
 MySQL Workbench is a graphical user interface tool used for developing, modifying, and managing MySQL databases.
 It supports both MySQL and MariaDB databases and offers features such as database modeling, query design, data migration, and performance analysis.